 Getting started with Optimizely CMS preview

+UPDATE: The process for creating a new CMS project is now very different from described below.
+Check the latest documentation here.
 This is my experience on how to get started with the preview version of Optimizely CMS.
 Expect this blog post to be outdated fairly soon...
-Finally I took the time to take a look at the brand new Optimizely CMS, the .Net 5 version of former Episerver CMS.
-It seems to be pretty easy to … Continue reading Getting started with Optimizely CMS preview
+Finally I took the time to take a look … Continue reading Getting started with Optimizely CMS preview

 Control the cropping of your images with a focal point